umn-asr/iron_fixture_extractor/README.md

 # About Iron Fixture Extractor

-For extracting complex data from staging and production databases to be used for automated testing (works great with whatever testing framework your using).
+For extracting complex data from staging and production databases to be used for automated testing.

 Its best when:

-* your data is too complex for factories (like when integrating with legacy systems, ERP systems, etc)
+* your data is too complex for factories
-* creating and maintaining manual fixtures is cumbersome and brittle (always, :))
+* creating and maintaining manual fixtures is cumbersome and brittle

-Its good for:
+## Use cases

-  Pulling data from a staging database containing vetted data that has been built up by the development team, users, or business analysts to be used as "archetypical" data structures in test cases, demonstration.
+* Pulling data from a staging database containing vetted data that has been built up by the development team, users, or business analysts to be loaded and used as "archetypical" data structures in test cases or demos.

-  Taking snapshots of production data that has triggered unexpected errors to be incorporated into test cases for closer inspection and correction.
+* Taking snapshots of production data that has triggered app exceptions to be more closely inspected and incorporated into test cases.

-How it works:
+## How it works

-  Feed it an array of ActiveRecord objects or ActiveRelation object and it will allow you to extract, load, and rebuild the records associated with your queries.
+  Feed it an array of ActiveRecord objects or ActiveRelation object and it will allow you to:

+* extract data to .yml fixtures
+* load it into a database or memory
+* rebuild .yml fixtures from a saved ActiveRelation extraction query.

 ## Usage

-### Extract (fixture files, typically run in an irb/"rails console")
+### *Extract* fixture set (typically run in a rails console)

     Fe.extract 'Post.includes(:comments, :author).limit(1)', :name =>  'first_post_w_comments_and_authors'
+    # or for multi-model extraction something like this:
+    x = '[UserRole.all, Project.includes(:contributors => [:bio])]'
+    Fe.extract(x,:name => :all_permissions_and_all_projects)

-### Load (dataset into database, typically run in a "setup" test method )
+### *Load* fixture set into database (typically run in a "setup" test method )

     Fe.load_db(:first_post_w_comments_and_authors)

-### Rebuild (fixture files associated with the initial extraction, typically via rake task (in Rails))

-    Fe.rebuild(:first_post_w_comments_and_authors)

-### Truncate tables (associated with a fixture set...if you're not using DatabaseCleaner)

-    Fe.truncate_tables_for(:first_post_w_comments_and_authors)

-### Pull up hashes from a particular fixture file (very handy)
+### *Load particular fixture into memory* (typically used to instantiate an object or build a factory)

     # 'r1' is the fixture's name, all fixture names start with 'r', 1 is the id
     Fe.get_hash(:first_post_w_comments_and_authors, Post, 'r1')